CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_CellRanger.md

 ### process one sample at a time

-Use Cell Ranger's **[count](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_ct)** function aligns sequencing reads in FASTQ files to your reference transcriptome and generates a .cloupe file for visualization and analysis in Loupe Browser, along with a number of other outputs compatible with other publicly-available tools for further analysis.
+Use Cell Ranger's **[count](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_ct)** function to align sequencing reads in FASTQ files to your reference transcriptome and generates a .cloupe file for visualization and analysis in Loupe Browser, along with a number of other outputs compatible with other publicly-available tools for further analysis.

 ```shell
 cellranger count --id=outputName \ # name for the output